 Andromeda: Dylan/Beka (I know Rommie's the preferred choice, but I just don't think she and Dylan quite work as a couple, in my opinion; besides, I have seen Dylan and Beka share quite a few moments- such as Beka's nearly-jealous reaction to the idea of Dylan bringing Sarah back to the future with him, or Dylan's willingness to risk his life to save Beka from the Abyss- that seem to have more meaning behind them than is initially apparent (Plus, of course, I think they have better chemistry))

 Angel/ Buffy: Angel/Buffy (As someone- I think it was Cordelia- once said, 'they've got the whole ultimate forbidden love thing going down'.
-I think it SHOULD work out, quite frankly; after all, when you get down to it, it was only the curse that forced them to break up, rather than anything else)
+I think it SHOULD work out, quite frankly; after all, when you get down to it, the curse was the real reason that they broke up, whereas Buffy's subsequent relationships ended because Riley felt inadequate and Spike... well, they had issues)

 Animorphs: Rachel/Tobias (Come on, a girl and a boy dating when the guy spends most of his time with wings and feathers?
 What is NOT to find touching about that?
 (Besides, after the way Tobias basically abandoned humanity after Rachel's death I think it's pretty clear that she meant a great deal to him; it's really a tragedy that the two never really got a chance to be more than what they were)